-- Investment from businesses;

-- Products and services to final customers; and

-- Public administration spending.
+- Products and services to final customers; and - Public administration spending.

 Our 55 Technology Quests generate expenditure and markets mainly in the first two categories: Business Investments, and turnover from the sale of Products and Services.
 Depending on the Technology Quest, and on the type of project defined, the markets created are described using three forms: